-Students in sixth to eighth grade rotate to different teachers who provide core subjects instruction throughout the day (i.e., science, math, STEAM projects, social studies, health, financial literacy, bilingual language arts).
-In addition to core academic subjects, students take curriculum enhancement classes and participate in activities such as visual arts and physical education.
-As they progress through middle school, they engage in activities that prepare them for the transition to the academic and social world of high school.
+Students in sixth to eighth grade rotate to different teachers, who provide instruction in core subjects and curriculum enrichment classes throughout the day.
+As they progress through middle school, students engage in activities that prepare them for the transition to the academic and social world of high school.